jozavala-msft/data-accelerator/Local-Tutorial-Tag-Rules-output-to-local-file.md

  ![Rules Query](./tutorials/images/localsimplerule.PNG)
  - Click Deploy

 T1 will now contain the DataXProcessedInput data, along with tags from the rules set in this Flow.

+# View the data
 You can view the data flowing in the location defined in the [previous tutorial](https://github.com/Microsoft/data-accelerator/wiki/Local-Tutorial-Outputs-to-disk).

 * [Next tutorial : Aggregate Tags](https://github.com/Microsoft/data-accelerator/wiki/Local-Tutorial-Tag-Aggregate-to-metrics)